Karvel/analogjs-blog/src/content/posts/how-i-switched-my-website-to-analog.md

 ### RSS

 One of the nice features that Analog supports is RSS.
 I wanted to continue to provide an RSS feed, which is something that comes with WordPress sites by default.
-Right now, I have a rough implementation that I plan on expanding in the future: <a href="https://github.com/Karvel/analogjs-blog/blob/develop/src/server/routes/feed.xml.ts" target="_blank" rel="noopener">`feed.xml.ts`</a>.
+I personally prefer making the entire post text available and not just a blurb.
+The implementation can be found here: <a href="https://github.com/Karvel/analogjs-blog/blob/develop/src/server/routes/feed.xml.ts" target="_blank" rel="noopener">`feed.xml.ts`</a>.

+### Tag Cloud

+Initially, I implemented a tag list page that aggregates all of the tags I use.
+Later on, I added tag cloud functionality, where I <a href="https://github.com/Karvel/analogjs-blog/blob/develop/src/app/utils/aggregate-and-weigh-tags.ts" target="_blank" rel="noopener">assign weights </a> based on how many times I use a tag and resize the tag text so that more frequently used tags are larger.

 ## Static Site